oneeve8/kobble-data/content/videonarrativehowto.md

 If you are a creative, productive person, then Kobble is right for you!

 In this video,
-You will be given a brief introduction to Kobble
+You will be given a brief introduction and overview of Kobble so you can get an idea of what you can do with it.

+We also have more detailed instruction vid

 ## Welcome to Kobble